jameycribbs/hare/README.md

 #### Updating a record

-To add a record, you can use the Table.Update() function:
+To add a record, you can use the Table.Update() method:

 ```go
 var contact Contact